Trading

 Global demand for preserved and salted seafood continues to rise, driven by longer shelf lives, expanding retail networks, and growing populations across Asia, Africa, and the Middle East.
 Dubai sits at the crossroads of these markets, making it one of the most strategically valuable locations in the world to build a seafood trading operation.
 Whether you are sourcing dried fish from South Asia or distributing canned shellfish across the GCC, establishing your business at Dubai South Business Hub Free Zone puts you within reach of billions of consumers.

-This guide covers everything you need to know about launching a salted, preserved fish and seafood trading business in Dubai under Activity Code 4721.73, including licence details, setup costs, compliance requirements, and why the UAE remains a top destination for food commodity traders.
+This guide covers everything you need to know about launching a salted, preserved fish and seafood trading business in Dubai under Activity Code 4721.73, including license details, setup costs, compliance requirements, and why the UAE remains a top destination for food commodity traders.

 The UAE Seafood Market: Why Now